OrbitalEnterprises/eve-esi-client/docs/CorporationApi.md

 Get corporation titles

-Returns a corporation&#39;s titles  ---  This route is cached for up to 3600 seconds
+Returns a corporation&#39;s titles  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Example
 ```java